hackclub/hackclub/workshops/linux_on_a_stick/README.md

 # What even is a persistant Linux USB?

-A persistant Linux USB is a normal Linux distro intalled normally to your usb drive.
+A persistant Linux USB is a normal Linux distro intalled normally to your USB drive.
 Unlike a live Linux USB, persistant USB drives will keep any changes you make.
 That means you can save documents, install programs, browser extentions, etc.  This is highly useful if you want to hav

 # What you need:

 First off you will need three things to make a persistant Linux USB:

 - A computer you are the admin on, runnning Linux, Windows, etc.
-- A usb drive big enough to install a distro of choice that you dont mind wiping.
+- A USB drive big enough to install a distro of choice that you dont mind wiping.
 - ISO image of the the distro I recommend an [ubuntu flavor](https://www.ubuntu.com/download/ubuntu-flavours) if you have a small flash drive < 16 gb, choose lubuntu, as it only take 3ish gb to install and is **insanely fast**.
 If you need to run on really slow computers, lubuntu, xubuntu, or Ubuntu MATE should work well.
 Otherwise, choose whatever ubuntu you wish.
 [Linux mint](https://www.linuxmint.com/download.php) is really good if you like windows 7's user interface.
 (Xfce version for slow computers)
 - A program to create live USBs that supports persistance (more on this later)